Doruk-Aksoy/AM/readme.txt

 	3. If hurt, activate a shield that blocks every shot, but has a set health.
 When the shield is active, certain weapons do less damage.
 	4. Certain attacks are more powerful against it, and certain ones are very weak.
 	- There's another variant of this, pal 128 that has a flamethrower for close range and a grenade launcher for longer ranges, and starts with more health.

 c) Pickups
 ----------

 * Overstacking health no longer degenerates.
 * Radars have 33% chance to be replaced by a backpack that boosts your ammo capacities by 10% on pickup.
 * Portable medkits have 20% chance to be replaced by a syringe that permanently boosts maximum health capacity by 5.
+* New pickup: Buddy.
+Create a robot buddy around you that shoots enemies and follows you around.
+You need to bind a new key for this.
+	- Has 25% chance to spawn in place of a medkit.
+If you don't want these to randomly appear, comment out the "include scripts/am_mutator_i.con" in "am.con" (Double // at the beginning).
+* New pickup: Deflector.
+Deflect back all projectiles while completely nullifying hitscan damage.
+You need to bind a new key for this.
+	- Has 25% chance to spawn in place of a medkit.
+If you don't want these to randomly appear, comment out the "include scripts/am_mutator_i.con" in "am.con" (Double // at the beginning).

 d) Miscellaneous